MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 You would need to change the administrator account passwords for the two accounts that are created after the Arc VM is deployed.

 Follow these steps in the Azure portal of your Azure Stack HCI system to change the administrator account password for a VM.
-THe steps are different for Windows and Linux VMs.
+The steps are different for Windows and Linux VMs.

 ### [Windows](#tab/windows)